The Faculty of Management has expertise in the following specialist areas:

 We are a multidisciplinary group of globally recognised scholars with core expertise in digital and other technology-based innovations.
-The group’s work is underpinned by the long established Cass Learning Laboratory (Professor Clive Holtham), Centre for Creativity in Professional Practice (Professor Neil Maiden) and the newly established Centre for Healthcare Innovation Research (Professor Harry Scarbrough).
+The group’s work is underpinned by the long established Bayes (formerly Cass) Learning Laboratory (Professor Clive Holtham), Centre for Creativity in Professional Practice (Professor Sara Jones) and the newly established Centre for Healthcare Innovation Research (Professor Harry Scarbrough).

 Members from the group have consistently published in highly ranked journals and attracted multi-million pounds external research funding from the UK Research Councils (ESRC, EPSRC and AHRC), Innovate UK, the EU and the private sectors.
 We also engage in thought-leadership research with industry leaders both in the UK and internationally.
 Our research informs our teaching.
 Our group has contributed to the development of innovative and successful Masters in Innovation, Creativity and Leadership, and our members teach courses across all levels including digital technologies and business innovation, creativity, design thinking, and technology and innovation management.